MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 This issue may require some restructing to search dependent external type libraries.

 i.e. For the DotNetLib.tlb example IFormatProvider is referenced in the \Windows\Microsoft.NET\Framework64\v4.0.30319\mscorlib.tlb type library.
-In this example is the interface is required as there are multiple implementmentations.
+In this example is the interface is required as there are multiple implementations.

 ```
 Public Function ToString4(ByVal format As String, ByRef provider As IFormatProvider) As String